fletcherist/use-observable/README.md

   }
 });
 setTimeout(() => {
-  // this will update component
+  // this will update your component
-  // while being subscribed to it using `useObservable` myState.count += 42
+  // because its subscribed to myState by using `useObservable` myState.count += 42
 }, 1000)
 const App: React.FC = () => {